symfony/symfony-docs/deployment.rst

     .. code-block:: terminal

-        $ php bin/console dotenv:dump prod
+        $ composer dump-env prod

-    The generated file will contain all the configurations stored in ``.env``.
+    The generated file will contain all the configuration stored in ``.env``.
 If you want to rely only on environment variables, generate one without any values using:

     .. code-block:: terminal

-        $ php bin/console dotenv:dump prod --empty
+        $ composer dump-env prod --empty

+    If you don't have Composer installed on the production server, use instead :ref:`the dotenv:dump Symfony command <configuration-env-var-in-prod>`.

 C) Install/Update your Vendors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~